-Fearless During the Great War, New Zealanders were keen participants in the new field of military aviation.
+Fearless ADAM CLAASEN During the Great War, New Zealanders were keen participants in the new field of military aviation.
 Close to 850 men, and a small number of women, from the Empire's southernmost dominion sought positions in the British and Australian air services.
-This book tells their extraordinary untold story.
-ADAM CLAASEN is a senior lecturer in history at Massey University, Auckland.
+This book tells their extraordinary untold story. at Massey University, Auckland.
 His teaching and research is focused on the New Zealand military experience, German history, the Second World War in Europe and the relationship between film and history.
 He has received a Smithsonian Institution Fellowship, was the Fulbright Visiting Lecturer in New Zealand Studies at Georgetown University and has been presented with a Vice-Chancellor's Award for Sustained Excellence in Teaching.

+PUBLISHED: October 2017

+ISBN: 9780994140784

-PUBLISHED: October 2017 ISBN: 9780994140784 Hardback, 250 x 190mm.
+Hardback, 250 x 190mm.
 496 pages. \$60